ZakaHaceCosas/FuckingNode/docs/learn/audit.md

     F -- No --> B
 ```

 We search for keywords like `network`, `cookie`, or `console` which define "attack vectors".
-For each vector that's present, we return a "beginner question" for the auditing process.
-These "beginner questions" are the entry point of each vector's auditing flow - in other words - if the `network` vector _is_ found you'll be first asked if your app does make usage of any kind of networking features, asking you more specific questions about your usage if you respond "yes", or skipping the vulnerability if otherwise, considering it's probably a vulnerable dependency _of a dependency of a dependency..._ that does not really affect you.
+For each vector that is present, we return a "beginner question" for the auditing process.
+These "beginner questions" are the entry point of each vector's auditing flow - in other words - if the `network` vector _is_ found you will be first asked if your app does make usage of any kind of networking features, asking you more specific questions about your usage if you respond "yes", or skipping the vulnerability if otherwise, considering it is probably a vulnerable dependency _of a dependency of a dependency..._ that does not really affect you.

 ### Step two: interrogation

 As noted above, we will "interrogate" your usage of features.
-It's a simple YES/NO flow, like in this illustrated example:
+It is a simple YES/NO flow, like in this illustrated example:

 ```mermaid
 graph TD